Warren Distinguished Professor of Law

 Areas of Expertise

-Professor Brooks teaches and writes in the areas of legal and critical theory, civil procedure, civil rights, and employment discrimination.
+Professor Brooks teaches and writes in the areas of legal and critical theory, civil procedure, civil rights, employment discrimination, and international human rights.

 Brooks served as a senior editor of the Yale Law Journal, clerked for the Honorable Clifford Scott Green of the U.S. District Court in Philadelphia, and practiced corporate law with Cravath, Swaine & Moore in New York City.
 He joined the USD School of Law faculty in 1979.

 Honors and Affiliations

 Brooks is a member of the American Law Institute and the Authors Guild.
 He has received national book awards including the Gustavus Meyers Outstanding Book Award (twice) and the Brandeis University Library Learned Research Journal Award.
 He received the Thorsnes Prize for Excellence in Scholarship (twice) and the Thorsnes Prize for Excellence in Teaching.
 Brooks was named a USD University Professor in 2005.